 The reservation is located near Resita and Anina towns.
 Take the national road 57 B, between Oravita and Bozovici villages, to 45 Parallel.

 Bigar Waterfall – The most beautiful waterfall in the world

 Certainly the most famous formation in the park and in all of Romania, the Bigar waterfall does not fall like many amazing waterfalls found throughout the world; instead, it has a moderate trickle of rocks that are heavily caked with lichen and moss, creating a fine and misty cascade as it falls off the green dress of plant material and into the river.

-The most beautiful and magical part of this waterfall is the water which runs over the green rock, casting beautiful clear glows resembling very much to an oversized diamond.
+The most beautiful and magical part of this waterfall is the water that runs over the green rock, casting beautiful clear glows resembling very much to an oversized diamond.

-The area is an interesting destination to those interested in cliff repelling, rock climbing, and cave exploring and spelunking.
+The area is an interesting destination for those interested in cliff repelling, rock climbing, and cave exploring, and spelunking.